Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/kubernetes-liveness.md

 (both of them with a service exposing the containers to the cluster using ClusterIp)

-- And the third one will be a deployment that creates 3 replicas of our webapp thas is configured with Asp.Net Core Healthchecks (webapp image).
+- The third one will be a deployment that creates 3 replicas of our webapp thas is configured with Asp.Net Core Healthchecks (webapp image).
 This deployment will be exposed using a Nodeport bound to our host 30000 port.
 This Nodeport will do local load balancing among all our replicas.

 To avoid pasting all the deployment and services yaml files within the tutorial I have created a gist on the following [link](https://gist.github.com/CarlosLanderas/4f651fdaa2342db55f66d41f405630c6).